biffobudletts/jenkins/README.md

 # jenkins
-Jenkins repo for intial setup and etsting
+Jenkins repo for intial setup and testing